6 min read

-Equipment that helps support the body as well as focuses on postural alignment such as a spine corrector may be appropriate to use during pregnancy and after giving birth.
+Equipment that helps support the body and focuses on postural alignment, such as a spine corrector, may be appropriate to use during pregnancy and after giving birth.

 Similar adjustments can be made during reformer Pilates.
 An example would be dropping down to the elbows when performing bird dog in reformer Pilates instead of supporting the upper body on the hands.

 Aside from Pilates reformers, which are undoubtedly the most popular type of equipment for Pilates, consider purchasing additional props such as foam rollers, Pilates socks for grip, a magic circle, resistance bands, and a Pilates chair.

-Pilates reformers are not necessarily required to start a Pilates practice.
+A Pilates reformer are not necessarily required to start a Pilates practice.
 It all depends on an individual's fitness goals, their comfort level with various types of equipment, what types of classes they are taking, and their budget.

 As with many fitness props, a lot or very little can be spent on equipment to get the best Pilates workout.
 The most expensive type of Pilates equipment is the reformer.